-- Each V{DD_EXT} power domain peripheral that is in use in the system, modelling its power profile as a function of how often it is on
+- Each V{DD_EXT} power domain peripheral that is in use in the system, modelling its power profile as a function of how often it is active

 - How many pins switch

 - The load capacitance associated with the pins

 - The voltage swing on the pins

 - The frequency at which the pins can switch

-As was the case with the Power Estimation tab, the yellow cells are those requiring user input, and the green cells are those populated by the calculator.

-The V{DD_EXT} column is automatically populated from the Power Estimation tab; the user must fill in all the yellow cells.
+Similar to the case with the Power Estimation tab, the yellow cells are those requiring user input, and the green cells are those populated by the calculator.
+The V{DD} EXT column is automatically populated from the Power Estimation tab; the user must fill in all the yellow cells.
 Consider an application that uses the Link Port, eight serial ports (SPORTs) and three SPIs.
 For a rough estimation, external frame syncs for SPORTs and low slave selects for SPIs are considered.
 Most of the columns are easy to populate with the appropriate clock frequencies.
-However, some frequencies are a function of how the peripheral is configured: the pin capacitance from the design, and the application's use of the peripheral (see Estimating External Power Consumption (P{DD_EXT} and P{DD_DMC})), the Number of Output pins and the Utilization Factor.
+However, some frequency areas function depending on how the peripheral is configured: the pin capacitance from the design, and the application's use of the peripheral (see Estimating External Power Consumption(PDD_EXT and PDD_DMC)), the Number of Output pins and the Utilization Factor.